aws/s2n-tls/docs/USAGE-GUIDE.md

 Additionally, in TLS1.3, multiple session tickets may be issued for the same connection.
 Servers can call `s2n_config_set_initial_ticket_count()` to set the number of tickets they want to send and `s2n_connection_add_new_tickets_to_send()` to increase the number of tickets to send during a connection.

+### Session Resumption Forward Secrecy

+In TLS1.2, the secret stored inside the ticket is the original session's master secret.
+Because of this, TLS1.2 session tickets are not forward secret, that is, compromising the session ticket key exposes both current and past sessions' encrypted data.

+In contrast, in TLS1.3 the stored secret is never directly used to encrypt data.
+Therefore, TLS1.3 session tickets are forward secret and compromising the session ticket key will not expose current and past sessions' encrypted data.

-### Keying Material Lifetimes in Session Resumption
+### Keying Material Lifetimes in TLS1.2 and TLS1.3

-Users may have questions on how long a secret generated from a full handshake is re-used with session resumption.
-The mechanism to expire old keying material varies based on the TLS version.
 In TLS1.2, the server only issues a new session ticket when doing a full handshake.
 Therefore the lifetime of the keying material inside the ticket is tied to the lifetime of the key used to encrypt the ticket.

 In TLS1.3, the encrypted ticket has an explicit lifetime stored in it, after which the keying material inside cannot be re-used.
 Servers can call `s2n_connection_set_server_keying_material_lifetime()` to configure this value.

-## Client Hello Getters
+## Examining the Client Hello

-s2n-tls stores the received Client Hello and makes it available to users for logging purposes or to branch off of its content.
-Call `s2n_connection_get_client_hello()` to get a pointer the `s2n_client_hello` struct storing the Client Hello.
+s2n-tls stores the received Client Hello and makes it available to the application.
+Call `s2n_connection_get_client_hello()` to get a pointer to the `s2n_client_hello` struct storing the Client Hello message.
 A NULL value will be returned if the connection has not yet received the Client Hello.
 The earliest point in the handshake when this struct is available is during the [Client Hello Callback](#client-hello-callback).
+The stored Client Hello message will not be available after calling `s2n_connection_free_handshake()`.

 Call `s2n_client_hello_get_raw_message()` to retrieve the complete Client Hello message with the random bytes on it zeroed out.
 Note that SSLv2 Client Hello messages are structured differently than other versions and thus their raw messages should be parsed accordingly (see [RFC5246](https://tools.ietf.org/html/rfc5246#appendix-E.2).)
-Call `s2n_connection_get_client_hello_version()` to retrieve the received Client Hello version.
+Call `s2n_connection_get_client_hello_version()` to retrieve the Client Hello version.

 `s2n_client_hello_get_cipher_suites()` will retrieve the list of cipher suites sent by the client.